joealden/corum-docs/src/design/5-route/5-signup.md

 As well as the `authenticateUser` mutation that is created for the `login` page, there will need to be a `signupUser` mutation to create an account.

-Here is the algorithm for the `signupUser` resolver:
+Here is the algorithm for the `signupUser` resolver (This is basically the pseudo code for the API signup flow):

 * Expose a GraphQL mutation called `signupUser`
 * This mutation will have the following inputs and outputs: